dymodi/dymodi.github.io/Research/Writing/Prepared-Paragraphs.md

 This is the first in-depth work to investigate the effect of long preparing-time at the rider side in the delivery system.
 A novel XXX is proposed …

+We advance the state-of-the-art approaches in this direction by considering the key difference ...

 ### Challenges  - Uniqueness of the specific system